hyunjunian/Poor-Charlie-s-Almanack/en.md

 Another idea, and this may remind you of Confucius, too, is that the acquisition of wisdom is a moral duty.
 It’s not something you do just to advance in life.
 And there’s a corollary to that idea that is very important.
 It requires that you’re hooked on lifetime learning.
 Without lifetime learning, you people are not going to do very well.
 You are not going to get very far in life based on what you already know.
 You’re going to advance in life by what you learn after you leave here.

-> The acquisition of wisdom is a moral duty.
->

 Consider Berkshire Hathaway, one of the best-regarded corporations in the world.
 It may have the best long-term, big-assets-involving investment record in the history of civilization.
 The skill that got Berkshire through one decade would not have sufficed to get it through the next decade with comparable levels of achievement.
 Warren Buffett had to be a continuous learning machine.

 The same requirement exists in lower walks of life.
 I constantly see people rise in life who are not the smartest, sometimes not even the most diligent.
 But they are learning machines.
 They go to bed every night a little wiser than they were that morning.
 And boy, does that habit help, particularly when you have a long run ahead of you.

 Alfred North Whitehead correctly said at one time that the rapid advance of civilization came only when man “invented the method of invention.”
 He was referring to the huge growth in GDP per capita and many other good things we now take for granted.
 Big-time progress started a few hundred years ago.
 Before that, progress per century was almost nil.
 Just as civilization can progress only when it invents the method of invention, you can progress only when you learn the method of learning.

-> Just as civilization can progress only when it invents the method of invention, you can progress only when you learn the method of learning.
->

 I was very lucky.
 I came to law school having learned the method of learning, and nothing has served me better in my long life than continuous learning.
 Consider Warren Buffett again.
 If you watched him with a time clock, you’d find that about half of his waking time is spent reading.
 Then a big chunk of the rest of his time is spent talking one-on-one, either on the telephone or personally, with highly gifted people whom he trusts and who trust him.
 Viewed up close, Warren looks quite academic as he achieves worldly success.